Storm Damage…Who Should Pay?

 This does not have to be the case.
 A denial from your insurance company does not have to be the final decision for you.
 Hiring an attorney to advocate for you and your claim is the best way to guarantee you get the repairs you are owed.
 It is unfortunate, but this denial or underpayment of roof claims by insurance companies is a very common event here in Florida.

-Role of an Adjuster
+Role of an Adjuster after Storm Damage

 Speak with an Attorney for Professional Guidance

 If you attempt to go against your insurance company on your own, I can almost guarantee you will be unsuccessful.
 Hiring an attorney levels the playing field with your insurance company.
 They are no match for the law and in most cases, the Florida law requires they pay for, in addition to your roof claim, your attorney’s legal fees and costs should you prevail on the case.
-So, there is no reason not to obtain an attorney to help you with your claim.
+So, there is no reason to put off obtaining an attorney to help you with your claim.